On-campus garden tries to maintain its roots despite its uncertain future

 Food from the Roots Garden is often shared with the community.
 In the summers, Holloway said the garden interns with the Office of Sustainability share “armfuls of squash and tomatoes” with F.A.R.M.
 Cafe and on-campus food banks.
 Ripe blackberries, raspberries and herbs, free for picking, greet students as they return in the fall.

-The growing space Sullivan worked in includes a wheelchair-accessible planting bed to accommodate community members with disabilities or injuries.
+The growing space includes a wheelchair-accessible planting bed to accommodate community members with disabilities or injuries.
 Richard Rheingans, chair of the sustainable development department, said the garden’s accessibility, proximity to King Street and food security work makes it a vital gateway, connecting the town with the university.

 As a community space, the Roots Garden has partnered with several outside organizations, such as the Upward Bound summer educational program and the Child Development Center.
 Additionally, one of the first unofficial partnerships it fostered was with Blue Ridge Women in Agriculture, in which the garden provided free, open pollinated seeds for the nonprofit’s Ashe and Watauga county seed libraries.